cjhnbls/pipelinedb-doc-cn/integrations.rst

 	# CREATE EXTENSION pipeline_kafka;
 	CREATE EXTENSION

-.. note:: All binary distributions of PipelineDB include the **pipeline_kafka** extension, but if you're building from source you must compile and install it.
-It is located at **contrib/pipeline_kafka**.
+.. note:: All binary distributions of PipelineDB include the **pipeline_kafka** extension, but if you're building from source you must compile and install it from **contrib/pipeline_kafka**.

 **pipeline_kafka** exposes all of its functionality through the following functions:

 **kafka_consume_begin ( stream text, topic text, parallelism = 1, format = 'text', delimiter = '\\t' )**

-	Launches **$parallelism** background worker processes that each read's messages from the given Kafka topic into the given stream.
+	Launches **$parallelism** background worker processes that each reads messages from the given Kafka topic into the given stream.
 The target stream must be created with :code:`CREATE STREAM` beforehand.
-All partitions of the given topic will be spread evenly across each worker process launched.
+All partitions of the given topic will be spread evenly across each worker process.
 The optional **format** and **delimiter** arguments are analagous to the :code:`FORMAT` and :code:`DELIMITER` options for `PostgreSQL's COPY`_ command.

 .. _`PostgreSQL's COPY`: http://www.postgresql.org/docs/9.4/static/sql-copy.html